 There are no other magical items to be found.
 However, Simon can otherwise upgrade his arsenal by collecting two weapons to replace the whip: There's a medium-powered mace and then the more deadly sword.
 In order to attain these new weapons, Simon will have to destroy certain enemies that have been assigned the task of carrying them.

 Though flawed in execution, Haunted Castle's stage design, you'll find, is very much ahead of its time.
 The single-layer backgrounds all permeate a gothic tone, and while the artists went a little overboard with detail, each texture is impressive in its own way.
 The backgrounds' surrounding sprite-work is nicely colored and even surprisingly animated.
-You'll travel through the usual locations--the woods, underground caverns, the main halls, a clock tower and the castle keep--but you'll find within them some interesting ideas: These include a wall that comes apart and flies toward you, piece by piece, while a thundering storm rages; harpies that pull you into a chaotic netherworld; an out-of-control speeding elevator; attacking furniture; crumbling bridges; and much more.
-You'll often be reminded of Super Castlevania 4, because Haunted Castle introduces some unique ideas that wouldn't show up again until the release of the SNES classic years later.
+You'll travel through the usual locations--the woods, underground caverns, the main halls, a clock tower, and the castle keep--but you'll encounter within them some interesting ideas: These include a wall that comes apart and flies toward you, piece by piece, while a thundering storm rages; harpies that pull you into a chaotic netherworld; an out-of-control speeding elevator; attacking furniture; crumbling bridges; and much more.
+You'll often be reminded of Super Castlevania IV, since Haunted Castle introduces some unique ideas that wouldn't show up again until the release of the SNES classic years later.

 The controls tend to be tight, like something you'd expect out of an early Game Boy title.
 Simon moves quickly and swings the whip and other weapons at high speeds, and the sub-weapons can be thrown without much of a problem, but he's slow to react when things get hectic, and "hectic" is pretty much 90% of the game.
 He jumps at long distances, but the leaps can't be controlled and sometimes come off as wild--I can't imagine this to be anything but intentional, as mentioned, because they want you to fall into pits.
 And it's back to the dark ages when we're dealing with stair-climbing: The controls conflict badly when distinguishing "up" from "left and right," which will leave Simon helplessly standing on a staircase while the enemies gobble away his energy; you'll often become stuck on a top stair because the game won't yet recognize that you've made it to solid ground.
 Since you can't use sub-weapons while climbing, this combined with the hideous hit-detection, you may wonder why you're even bothering.

 So, as you may have deduced, it's safe to include Haunted Castle in the "Impossibly Hard" category.
 There's no point in even celebrating its strengths, because you'll most likely never see past the third stage.
 While you don't necessarily lose too much energy for taking hits, you'll never be able to fend off the multiple enemies that are constantly pouring in, and you'll be dead soon enough.
-Its basic mechanics (mainly the unfavorable hit-detection) don't alleviate the problem or help you in any way.
+Its basic mechanics (mainly the unfavorable hit-detection) don't alleviate the problem (nor were they meant to) or help you in any way.
 How are you supposed to win when they make it so you can't possibly come close?
 And what's the point of putting so much effort into what is such an art-filled game if no one can make it far enough in to see your talent displayed?
 To get extra quarters at the expense of people who will hate the game enough to avoid it?
 I mean, what the hell were they thinking?

 "It's an arcade game, right?" you ask.
 "You can just keep continuing, right?"
 Well, no--they made it so that you can only continue a handful of times, which means that if you're to finish Haunted Castle, you'll have to do it in one shot.
 This extreme level of challenge just totally detracts from what otherwise could have been a legendary arcade game, and the experience is just no fun whatsoever.
 Now, had they improved the hit-detection, thrown in unlimited continues, and calmed down with the Final Fight-like stream of enemies, we would have had a much better game on our hands.
 It was all there--the music, the graphics, the unique stage ideas, the new weapons--but they threw away the whole effort to instead produce another tired quarter-muncher in a market that was already flooded with them.